C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 ## 1 Understanding Digital Heritage Recognition

+> [!NOTE]
+> **Learning Objectives for Section 1:**
+> By completing this section, you will be able to:
+> - Define source code and explain its dual nature as technical artifact and cultural expression
+> - Trace how source code gained official recognition as digital heritage
+> - Identify the main threats to code preservation (technological obsolescence, platform changes, storage ephemerality)
+> - Evaluate why active preservation strategies are necessary for digital materials

 ### 1.a Defining Source Code: Between Technical Function and Cultural Expression - 25 min

 To define our object of study, let's consider Harold Abelson and Gerald Jay Sussman's insightful 1996 observation that remains highly relevant in today's programming best practices: "Programs must be written for people to read, and only incidentally for machines to execute."
 What does this mean?
 Source code can be defined as the fundamental set of instructions of a program; human-readable computer commands written in higher-level programming languages that require compilation or interpretation to become executable ([Krysa & Sedek 2008: 237](https://monoskop.org/images/a/a1/Fuller_Matthew_ed_Software_Studies_A_Lexicon.pdf#%5B%7B%22num%22%3A515%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22Fit%22%7D%5D)).